missile720/CSE106Project/README.md

 # CSE106Project
-Final Project for CSE 106 at UC Merced
+Final Group Project for CSE 106 at UC Merced